39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 20. Perform a Clap and Stomp Sequence.

-Continue going back and forth a few times until you have everyone’s attention.
+Continue going back and forth until you have everyone’s attention.

 21. Whistle.

-Physical education teachers and coaches know that whistles work very effectively as non-verbal attention-getters, so why not try them in your classroom?
+Whistles work very well as non-verbal attention-getters, so why not try them in your classroom?

-When you’re ready to transition students, simply blow the whistle to grab their attention.
+When you’re ready to transition students, blow a whistle or horn to grab students’ attention.

 22. Point to Classroom Management Chart.